An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: Conclusions

 \section{Conclusions}

 We developed an efficient, accurate, and energy-stable parametric finite element method (ES-PFEM) for solving the sharp-interface model of solid-state dewetting in both the isotropic case and the anisotropic case with anisotropic surface energies in the Riemannian metric form.
 By reformulating the relaxed contact angle condition as a time-dependent Robin-type of boundary condition for the interface, we obtained a new weak formulation.
 By using continuous piecewise linear elements in space and the backward Euler method in time, we then discretized the weak formulation to obtain the semi-implicit ES-PFEM.
-We rigorously proved the well-posedness and unconditional energy stability of the numerical method.
+We proved the well-posedness and unconditional energy stability of the numerical method.

 We assessed the accuracy and convergence of the proposed ES-PFEM and found that it can attain the second-order convergence rate of the spatial error for the dynamic interface and the first-order convergence rate of the contact angle for the equilibrium interface.
 Finally, we investigated the anisotropic effects on the evolution of large square islands and square-ring islands by using different anisotropic surface energies.
 In fact, the proposed ES-PFEM provides a nice tool for simulating different applications in solid-state dewetting in three dimensions.